-- Develop a school wide behavior plan and share with staff, students and families - Ensure that new teachers, administrators and other staff know and understand the school wide plan and regularly review the school plan with all staff - Review outcomes and modify plan, with particular attention to whether the school is reducing the number of out of school suspensions - Provide a process for addressing student concerns - Implement a defined system for teaching the expectations at the beginning of the school year and periodically throughout the year; Teach social skills to increase students' repertoire of appropriate responses - Ensure that the school is welcoming to families of all cultures and backgrounds - Communicate school expectations to families - Inform families of both their student's positive behavior and of behavior-related concerns - Communicate with families whose students have been victimized at school

-• Ensure that teams of teachers and support staff provide interdisciplinary problem solving and to address identified needs
+- Develop a school wide behavior plan and share with staff, students and families - Ensure that new teachers, administrators and other staff know and understand the school wide plan and regularly review the school plan with all staff - Review outcomes and modify plan, with particular attention to whether the school is reducing the number of out of school suspensions - Provide a process for addressing student concerns - Implement a defined system for teaching the expectations at the beginning of the school year and periodically throughout the year; - Teach social skills to increase students' repertoire of appropriate responses - Ensure that the school is welcoming to families of all cultures and backgrounds - Communicate school expectations to families - Inform families of both their student's positive behavior and of behavior-related concerns - Communicate with families whose students have been victimized at school - Ensure that teams of teachers and support staff provide explicit instruction on utilizing problem solving skills and address identified needs

 Every student has the right to be educated in a safe, respectful, and welcoming environment and every educator has the right to teach in an atmosphere free from disruptions that impede instruction and learning.
+The Charter

-This discipline foundation policy will establish the culture needed for students to achieve both academic and social success.
+School's discipline foundation policy will establish the culture needed for students to achieve both academic and social success.